 Instructions for Authors

-Electronic submission of manuscripts is strongly encouraged.
+We encourage electronic submission of manuscripts.
 The text, tables, and figures should be included in a single Microsoft Word file attachment (preferably, texts should be typed in Arial font, size 12 and double spacing).

 Submit manuscripts as an e-mail attachment to the Editorial Office at:

 A manuscript number will be mailed to the corresponding author same day, within 24 hours.

 Manuscripts are reviewed by qualified reviewers.
 The peer-review process is less than 2 weeks.
 Hence, reviewers’ comments will be returned to the author(s) within 2 weeks after the manuscript submission.
 The accepted manuscripts are published online immediately upon receiving the final version.

 Manuscript contents should be arranged as follows: Title, Abstract, Introduction, Study Approach, Results and Discussion, Conclusion, Acknowledgement (if any), and References.